-Michael Druks is an Israeli-born artist with a diverse practice ranging from his avant-garde conceptual works of the 1970s involving video, photography and performance, to his installation works, collages, drawings and paintings.
+Michael Druks (1940-2022) was an Israeli-born artist with a diverse practice ranging from his avant-garde conceptual works of the 1970s involving video, photography and performance, to his installation works, collages, drawings and paintings.
 Born in Jerusalem in 1940, he grew up in Tel Aviv, where he became involved in theatre and art circles; by the late 1960s, he was acclaimed as a leading young Israeli artist.
 Druks moved to Europe around 1970 and soon settled permanently in England, where he became known for his conceptual work, and had significant solo exhibitions at the Museum of Modern Art, Oxford; the Whitechapel Gallery, London; De Appel, Amsterdam; and the ICA, London.

-Druks has exhibited internationally in museums and institutions over the past four decades.
+Druks exhibited internationally in museums and institutions over the past four decades.
 Michael Druks: Travels in Druksland, a major retrospective, was at the Museum of Art, Ein Harod (2007); and Druksland: An Audio-Visual Retrospective at Haifa Museum (2004).
-He was represented in Atlas Critique at the Parc Saint Leger Centre d'Art Contemporain, Paris (2012); and in Contemporary Cartographies: Drawing Thought, CaixaForum, Barcelona (2012), CaixForum, Madrid (2013).
+He was represented in Atlas Critique at the Parc Saint Leger Centre d'Art Contemporain, Paris (2012); and in Contemporary Cartographies: Drawing Thought, CaixaForum, Barcelona (2012), CaixaForum, Madrid (2013).
 Druks's conceptual map – the print Druksland: Physical and Social – has become an iconic image in both Israeli and international art.

 Constructions & mixed media Drawings & works on paper Paintings Photography